-We have sent you this proxy statement, our annual report to stockholders for the fiscal year ended September 30, 2021 and the proxy card, or collectively, the Proxy Materials, because the Board of Directors of Outlook Therapeutics, Inc. (sometimes referred to as "our company" or "Outlook Therapeutics") is soliciting your proxy to vote at the 2022 Annual Meeting of Stockholders, including any adjournment or postponement thereof.
-This proxy statement summarizes the information you will need to know to cast an informed vote at the annual meeting.
+We have sent you this proxy statement, our annual report to stockholders for the fiscal year ended September 30, 2022 and the Proxy Card, or collectively, the Proxy Materials, because the Board of Directors of Outlook Therapeutics, Inc. (sometimes referred to as "our company" or "Outlook Therapeutics") is soliciting your proxy to vote at the 2023 Annual Meeting of Stockholders, or the Annual Meeting, including any adjournment or postponement thereof.
+This proxy statement summarizes the information you will need to know to cast an informed vote at the Annual Meeting.
 You are invited to attend the Annual Meeting to vote on the proposals described in this proxy statement.
 However, you do not need to attend the meeting to vote your shares.
-Instead, you may simply complete, sign and return the enclosed proxy card, or follow the instructions below to submit your proxy over the telephone or through the internet.
+Instead, you may simply complete, sign and return the enclosed Proxy Card, or follow the instructions below to submit your proxy over the telephone or through the internet.